1.

 -a, --all

-List all files, including the normally hidden files whose names begin with a period.
+List all files, including the normally hidden files whose names begin

 -b, --escape